bkuhn/talks/LibrePlanet-2011/nonprofit.markdown

 + President and Executive Director of Software Freedom Conservancy.

-+ On Borad of Directors of the FSF.
++ On Board of Directors of the FSF.

 + This talk's about the important things the two orgs have in common.